Hamburger Hochbahn: Operations

 HHA operates about 111 bus routes and four underground lines.
 In spite of the "U" for "underground", large portions, especially outside the inner city, run on the surface.
 Some parts of the underground, notably along the banks of River Elbe in the city centre, are elevated (hence the name "Hochbahn", "elevated railway").

-Subsidiaries
+Former Subsidiaries

-BeNEX GmbH is the holding company for public transport corporations outside of Hamburg.
-BeNex owns railway and bus companies.
-In August 2007, the UK listed investment firm International Public Partnerships Limited (then known as Babcock & Brown Public Partnerships) acquired 49% of BeNEX.
+BeNEX GmbH was HHA's holding company for public transport corporations outside of Hamburg.
+The UK listed investment firm International Public Partnerships Limited (then known as Babcock & Brown Public Partnerships) acquired 49% of BeNEX in 2007, and the remaining 51% in 2019.

-Through BeNEX the Hamburger Hochbahn owns 25.1% of the Metronom Eisenbahngesellschaft, a company operating commuter trains in northern Germany.
-Nordbahn Eisenbahngesellschaft, with Neumünster - Bad Segeberg - Bad Oldesloe railway in Schleswig-Holstein, is owned in joint venture with the AKN railway.
-Among others there are also the East German Railway plc (Ostdeutsche Eisenbahn; 50% ownership) and the Cantus Verkehrsgesellschaft, both joint ventures with other corporations.
+Through BeNEX HHA owed 25.1% of the Metronom Eisenbahngesellschaft, a company operating commuter trains in northern Germany.
+Nordbahn Eisenbahngesellschaft, with Neumünster - Bad Segeberg - Bad Oldesloe railway in Schleswig-Holstein, was owned in joint venture with the AKN railway.
+Among others there were also the East German Railway plc (Ostdeutsche Eisenbahn; 50% ownership) and the Cantus Verkehrsgesellschaft, both joint ventures with other corporations.